Woo Pig Sooie! No. 16 Hogs end long skid to No. 7 Texas A&M

-ARLINGTON, Texas (AP) — KJ Jefferson threw for 202 yards and two touchdowns before getting banged up to start the second half and No. 16 Arkansas held on for a 20-10 win over seventh-ranked Texas A&M on Saturday, the first in the series for the Razorbacks in their 10 seasons as Southeastern Conference foes.
+ARLINGTON, Texas (AP) — KJ Jefferson threw for 202 yards and two touchdowns before bruising his knee at the start of the second half and No. 16 Arkansas held on for a 20-10 win over seventh-ranked Texas A&M on Saturday, the first in the series for the Razorbacks in their 10 seasons as Southeastern Conference foes.

 Texas A&M (3-1, 0-1 SEC) also had its overall 11-game winning streak snapped.

 Jefferson came up limping and favoring his left leg after getting tackled out of bounds to start the second half, and left a few plays later.
-But he did return to the game late, and was on the field to take the final kneel-down in the SEC opener to cap Arkansas’ first 4-0 start since 2003.
+But he did return late after the numbing gel on his knee took effect, bulling over a safety for a first down on a 10-yard run before taking the final kneel-down in the SEC opener to cap Arkansas’ first 4-0 start since 2003.

+“I knew I had to go back in and fight for my team,” Jefferson said.

+“Really happy with the team’s toughness … our toughness showed tonight,” coach Sam Pittman said.

-The Aggies hadn’t allowed a passing touchdown this season until Jefferson’s 85-yard score to Treylon Burks, who pushed by a defender and match the catch near the 40.
+The Aggies hadn’t allowed a passing touchdown this season until Jefferson’s 85-yard score to Treylon Burks, who pushed by a defender and made the catch near the 40.
 Burks appeared to stumble, but stayed upright and sprinted down the right sideline for 10-0 lead late in the first quarter.
+Burks finished with six catches for 167 yards.

 Arkansas leads 42-33-1 overall in the series that dates back to 1903 and includes their time as longtime Southwest Conference rivals.
 But Texas A&M had won all nine meetings since joining the SEC in 2012, which was 20 years after the Razorbacks debuted in the league.